swiftlang/swift-evolution/proposals/NNNN-unlock-existential-types-for-all-protocols.md

 ## Introduction

 Swift allows the use of a protocol as a value type when its *requirements* meet a rather unintuitive list of criteria, among which is the well-known criterion for the absense of associated type requirements, and emits the following error otherwise: "%protocol can only be used as a generic constraint because it has 'Self' or associated type requirements".
-This proposal aims to *alleviate* the restriction to only impact the ability to invoke certain protocol members (in contrast to sealing off the entire protocol interface), as well as adjust the specified criteria to reduce the scope of the restriciton.
+This proposal aims to *alleviate* this restriction to only impact the ability to invoke certain protocol members (in contrast to eagerly sealing off the entire protocol interface), as well as adjust the specified criteria to reduce the scope of the restriciton.

 ## Motivation

-In Swift, an *existential type* for a given *protocol type* or *protocol composition type* is a formally distinct type that has an equivalent spelling and can hold a value of any conforming type, only exposing the interface(s) of the specified protocol(s) (and superclass).
+In Swift, an *existential type* for a given *protocol type* or *protocol composition type* is a formally distinct type that has an equivalent spelling and can hold a value of any conforming type, exposing just the interface(s) of the specified protocol(s) (and superclass).
+An *existential value* is therefore a value of existential type.
 The ability to represent an instance of any conforming type enables users and, more importantly, library authors to save on API surface and the considerable amount of boilerplate and difficult-to-maintain code often entailed in the design of ergonomic and exhaustive type-erased wrappers that stand in for a particular existential type.
 Likewise, existential types can prove incredibly useful in specific use cases that involve dynamicity.

 ### Heterogenous Collections